 At the Myotherapy and Movement clinic, we are trained to assess and treat children and common overuse injuries.

-The most important thing to do once your child is diagnosed with Sever’s is to rest from sport until the pain has subsided, and they can run again without pain.
-They should also ice the area of pain to reduce the inflammation.
+The most important thing to do once your child is diagnosed with Sever’s is to modify their activity until the pain has subsided, and they can run again without pain.
+They can also ice the area to help with pain management.
 Your myotherapist can assist you and your child with a treatment plan for their condition.
-This will include initial pain relief, loosening tight and restricted muscles and joints, taping when required, introduction of heel raises during painful period and assessing foot control.
+This will include initial pain relief, loosening tight and restricted muscles and joints, taping where required, introduction of heel raises during painful period and assessing foot control.
 We have special appointments for children at the clinic.